Enrollment Checklist

 Options Near Campus:

-• Cameron Village is located on Oberlin Road between Hillsborough Street and Wade Avenue.
-Cameron Village offers more than 100 unique and distinctive shops, cafes, and services.
+- Oberlin Village is located on Oberlin Road between Hillsborough Street and Wade Avenue.
+Oberlin Village offers more than 100 unique and distinctive shops, cafes, and services.
 It is about a 20 minute walk from Talley Student Union and is served by the NC State Wolfline Route 2.

 Additional Resources: